mfathiabdallah/mfathiabdallah.github.io/_posts/2025-10-08-Framework on risk prioritisationof mycotoxins in food.md

 ---
 layout: post
-title: " Framework on risk prioritisation of mycotoxins in food: a case study in two wheat-based products is now online at World Mycotoxin Journal"
+title: "New publication: Framework on risk prioritisation of mycotoxins in food: a case study in two wheat-based products is now online at World Mycotoxin Journal"
 date: 2025-10-08
 mathjax: true
 inline: true